FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

-*Prochlorococcus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis* FtsH, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
+*Prochlorococcus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis sp.* PCC6803, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
 Upon a shift to higher light, HLI MED4 upregulates expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the